 dev # Enter the Nix development shell

-flake-check # Validate the Nix flake configuration
+flake-check # Validate the Nix flake configuration for the current system

 flake-update # Update all flake inputs to their latest versions